Private, In-Home Tutoring in Grosse Pointe Woods, Michigan

-Grosse Pointe Woods District Curriculum Used in Our In-Home Tutoring Programs
+Grosse Pointe Woods District and Curriculum

 The curriculum at Grosse Pointe Public School System is based on the educational standards set by the Michigan Department of Education which allows the school to create learning experiences that will allow the students to reach their full potential.
 Each subject area is broken down so that students learn about all major topics and have a chance to see how they connect to other areas of learning.
 Critical and analytic thinking are emphasized, as is hands-on and collaborative learning.
 Learning how to locate resources and develop independence in learning is another goal of he curriculum.